 Nearly all types of companies benefit from using niche marketing.
 The only ones who probably can get by with ignoring it are those with such mass-market messaging that they don’t need to reach out specifically to customer segments.

 Even some extremely famous brands only market their products to a small niche.

 - Boeing: While it benefits this aerospace company to have mass name recognition and credibility because it’s publicly traded, the number of potential customers is probably in the lower hundreds.
 Those customers are enormous: namely, commercial airlines, and the US Department of Defense.

 - Aston Martin: Most Americans’ experience with this ultra-luxury British car brand goes no further than seeing James Bond driving one of its sleek super-vehicles around in an action sequence sponsored by the local tourism office.
-But Aston Martin’s ultra-narrow focus has actually harmed it, leading marketing executives to diversify their outreach just the slightest bit in 2019… targeting Americans (and women!).
+But Aston Martin’s ultra-narrow focus has actually harmed it, leading marketing executives to diversify their outreach just the slightest bit by targeting Americans (and women!).

 - Caterpillar: On the flip side of specialized vehicles, let’s take a minute to know this company by its name.
 It is so integral to construction and engineering that one of its signature yellow earthmovers by the side of a highway is an instantaneous signal to passers-by: roadwork in progress.
 Everyone knows what a Cat looks like.
 How many people would buy one?
 For personal use, probably no one.